Best touchscreen laptops 2024

 Reasons to avoid

-HP built the 2024 Spectre x360 14 with a powerful Intel Core Ultra 7 155H processor, 32GB of RAM, 2TB of SSD storage, and 11 hours of battery life packed into a 14-inch, 2.8K OLED touchscreen.
-That's incredible on its own, but the fact that it's somehow only $1,858 is staggering.
-We wouldn't call this cheap, but if you need a productivity machine, you'd be hard-pressed to find much better.
+HP built the 2024 Spectre x360 14 with a powerful Intel Core Ultra 7 155H processor, 32GB of RAM, 2TB of SSD storage, a 2.8K OLED touchscreen, and 11 hours of battery life packed into a 14-inch chassis.
+That's incredible on its own, but it's staggering that it's somehow only $1,858 — and we've seen it go on sale for hundreds of dollars less.

-On the Geekbench 6.1 overall performance test, its multi-core score of 12 is simply excellent, flying far over the average premium laptop (8,443).
-Its SSD speeds are also decent at a 1,362 megabytes per second transfer rate, which is close to the average (1,378 MBps).
+On the Geekbench 6.1 overall performance test, its 12,358 multicore score flew far over the average premium laptop (8,443).
+Its SSD speeds are also decent, transferring 25GB of data at 1,362 megabytes per second.
+That's close to the average (1,378 MBps).

 See our full HP Spectre x360 14 (2024) review.